 Enhancing the environment

-The new lighting at St. Monica’s has improved safety and delivered an enhanced learning environment for pupils and staff, with brighter lighting, improved environmental credentials, and reduced energy and maintenance bills.
+The new LED lighting at St. Monica’s has improved safety and delivered an enhanced learning environment for pupils and staff, with brighter lighting, improved environmental credentials, and reduced energy and maintenance bills.